-A man was selling stones outside the Lisbon castle, i asked him what made these stones so special?
-He replied that he had collected these stones from the banks of Targus River from all across the peninsula, their special composition of mud, water and lava enabled them to attract positive energy and change destiny of whoever owned them.
+A man was selling stones outside the Lisbon castle.
+I asked him what made those stones so special?
+He replied that he had collected these stones from the banks of Tagus River from all across the peninsula; their special composition of mud, water and magma enabled them to attract positive energy, and change the destiny of whoever owned them.
 I asked him if stones from the mighty Indus river could do the same?
 He said “No river is like Targus”.
 I asked him if these stones had changed his destiny yet?
-He looked at me smiled and replied ‘not yet’.
+He looked at me, smiled and replied ‘not yet’.
 I smiled back and walked away.

 Dil Dil Pakistan at the Aegean Sea

 I was about to jump off the highest mountain overlooking the small Turkish city of Fethiye on the Aegean Sea.
 My guide a 50 year old man from northern Turkey was setting up the parachute and carefully observing the wind’s direction.
 He asked me where i was from?
 Pakistan, i told him.
 With joy in his voice he started singing Dil Dil Pakistan.

 I was surprised so i inquired how he knew it.
 He told me that when he was a child, this Pakistani song used to run regularly on Turkey’s national television; as a result, his whole generation grew up singing it.
 He told me how the Muslims of India (now Pakistan) helped Turks during their war of independence.
 I was happy to see how a generation of Turkish people saw Pakistan as a brotherly country: at the same time, i realized how much we had lost on the diplomatic front in recent times.
 Back in Istanbul, my Turkish friends, mostly university students, were totally unaware of the historic bond between the two countries.